QuEraComputing/Bloqade.jl/docs/src/install.md

 ## Using Bloqade with AWS EC2

 Bloqade can be deployed on any personal computer although some users might benefit from the extra performance offered by large computational resources from different providers.
-To address that, Bloqade is also available on the Amazon Web Services (AWS) Marketplace, and can run on AWS EC2 instances Amazon Machine Images (AMIs).
+To address that, Bloqade is also available on the Amazon Web Services (AWS) Marketplace, and can run on AWS EC2 instances by deploying Amazon Machine Images (AMIs) onto them.
 More information about the AMIs and how to deploy them onto EC2 instances can be found below.

 ### Bloqade AMIs